ElSagnol/PocketVJ-CP-exh/ROADMAP.md

 - Add DMX in control commands to control the video player/mapper with DMX
 - Add ArtNet control commands to control the video player with ArtNet

+- Fix the new line argument in timer file so you do not have to add an empty line

 - Complete authors file